-This element describes mechanisms for eliciting, addressing, and tracking feedback.
-It should include plans to evaluate the success of engagement, including community and stakeholder perceptions of progress, and should identify the resources needed for this evaluation.
-Incorporating feedback on each event and throughout the process is important in iteratively improving the plan.
+The Engagement Evaluation Strategy element describes mechanisms for eliciting, addressing, and tracking feedback.
+This element should include plans for activities to evaluate the success of engagement, including evaluating community and stakeholder perceptions of progress.
+Incorporating feedback on each event and throughout the engagement process is important in iteratively improving the plan.